Satyabhama: Marriage to Krishna

 Satyabhama was the daughter of Yadava King Satrajita, the royal treasurer of Dvaraka, who was the owner of the Syamantaka jewel.
 Satrajita, who secured the jewel from the sun-god Surya and would not part with it even when Krishna, the king of Dvaraka, asked for it saying it would be safe with him.
 Shortly thereafter, Prasena, the brother of Satrajita, went out hunting wearing the jewel but was killed by a lion.
 Jambavan, known for his role in the Ramayana, killed the lion and gave the jewel to his daughter Jambavati.
 When Prasena did not return, there were accusations of Krishna murdering Prasena for stealing the jewel for himself.

 Krishna, in order to remove the stain on his reputation, set out with his men in search of the jewel and found it in Jambavan's cave, with his daughter.
 Jambavan attacked Krishna thinking him to be an intruder who had come to take away the jewel.
 They fought each other for 28 days, when Jambavan, whose whole body was terribly weakened from the incisions of Krishna's sword, finally recognized him as Rama and surrendered to him.

 As repentance for his deeds, Jambavan returned the jewel back to Krishna and requested him to marry his daughter Jambavati.
 Krishna returned the jewel to Satrajita.
-He promptly offered to give Krishna the jewel and his daughter Satyabhama, in marriage.
-Krishna accepted them, but refused the jewel.
+He promptly offered to give Krishna the jewel and his daughter Satyabhama in marriage.
+Krishna accepted her, but refused the jewel.

 Satyabhama bore Krishna 10 sons: Bhanu, Svabhanu, Subhanu, Bhanuman, Prabhanu, Atibhanu, Pratibhanu, Shribhanu, Bruhadbhanu, and Chandrabhanu.

 Killing of Narakasura

 Krishna and Satyabhama fighting Narakasura's Akshauhini.
 Painting from the Metropolitan Museum.

 Narakasura was a danava tyrant, who captured and governed the city of Pragjyotisha, believed in Assamese tradition to be located in the present-day Assam.
 He was the son of Bhumi, the goddess of the earth.
 Narakasura was infamous for his wicked ruling and high disregard for demigods and women.

 Narakasura defeated Indra and abducted 16,000 women, imprisoning them in his palace.
 He stole the earrings of Aditi, the heavenly mother goddess and usurped some of her territories.
 Upon this, the king of the devas, Indra, requested Krishna to conquer and kill the asura and free Devaloka from his atrocities.
 At his request, Krishna sieged the city of Narkasura with the assistance of his mount, Garuda, along with his wife Satyabhama.

 A terrible battle ensued between Krishna and Narkasura, which ended with the asura being slain by the deity's Sudarshana Chakra.
 Thereafter, Krishna obtained the stolen ear-rings of the mother of the gods, Aditi.
 Aditi was pleased by Satyabhama's dedication towards her husband and granted her the boon of perpetual youth.
 This is celebrated as the regional occasion of Naraka Chaturdashi, which falls on the first day of the festival of Deepavali.

-Krishna and Satyabhama’s victory against Narakasura liberated the asura's prisoners.
+Krishna and Satyabhama's victory against Narakasura liberated the asura's prisoners.
 Having rescued the 16,000 women, Krishna married them upon their request to restore them of their honour in society, making them his junior wives.